Pontiac Sunfire: Technical

 The base model had the 2.2 L engine from 1994 until 2002.
-The GT trim level had an optional, more powerful 2.3 L Quad 4 engine from 1994–1995, which was replaced by the 2.4 L LD9 engine in 1995.
+The GT trim level had an optional, more powerful 2.3 L Quad 4 engine from 1994 to 1995, which was replaced by the 2.4 L LD9 engine in 1995.
 The 2.3 and 2.4 litre engines were optional in the 2 and 4 door LS trim level.
 In 2003, both the 2.2 L and the 2.4 L engines were replaced by the 2.2 L Ecotec engine, and would be the only powertrain available for the remainder of production.
 The Ecotec engine was also an option for the 2002 model year.

 At the time of introduction, the Sunfire was available with a three-speed automatic or a five-speed manual.
 General Motors had envisioned introducing a new four-speed automatic with the new car, but the company's cash shortage delayed this option until the next year.